Ultimate Fudgy Brownies without Eggs

 How To Fix Sunken Brownies

-When baking brownies, especially without eggs, a common problem is that the center can sink a little.
-This happens because the outer edges bake more quickly and rise more while the center is still soft.
-Most people will tell you to cook the brownies longer.
+When baking brownies, especially those without eggs, a common problem is that the center can sink slightly.
+This happens because the outer edges bake more quickly and rise more, while the center remains soft.
+Most people will tell you to cook the brownies for a longer time.
 The problem with this, in my opinion, is that the chance of overbaking the brownies increases, and NO one likes dry brownies.
-So, I have an easy fix to this problem!
+I have a simple solution to this problem.
 As soon as you get the brownies out of the oven, GENTLY push down the edges with a spatula.

 Quick Baking Tips